no-to-mediocrity/Learning_GO/README.md

-This is personal repository where I solve learning excersizes
+This is my personal repository where I solve learning excersizes